metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 One method how this is done is by using software such as [nmap][nmap]

-VPN or proxy is used to hide your real IP from the endpoint to which you connect, such as a web server or game server.\
+VPN or proxy is used to hide your real IP from an endpoint to which you connect, such as a web server or game server.\
 If somehow you end up on malicious server an attacker behind such a server might scan your IP to see possibilities to compromise your system or privacy